365 Coaching Tip: 364th & 365th – A FULL YEAR!

 November 12th Coaching Tip: Catch Those Northern Lights.

 My iPhone was all of the sudden starting to “blow up.”
 I was getting photos from my godson, his daughter, her mother, etc. Multiple photos.
-They were almost in tears, realizing that they were witnessing the Northern Lights.
+They were almost in tears, realizing that they were witnessing the Northern Lights, here in Indiana.
 They were driving to their farm, the skies were dark, the stars were bright, and then they noticed the Northern Lights.
-Out popped their phones, and they just started taking photos.
+Out popped their phones, and they just started taking and sharing photos.

 November 13th Coaching Tip: Prepping for Appropriate Sleep.